psiegman/ehcachetag/README.md

 # EHCache Taglib
 ## Introduction

-The EHCache taglib provides a jsp tag that caches jsp fragments backed by ehcache.
+EHCacheTag is a taglib that caches fragments of a jsp page.
+It uses ehcache for the actual caching.

 ## Basic example

+Here is a basic example fragment.
-Simple test tag, stores the content with the key 'test' in cache 'ehcachtagCache'.
+The content is stored with the key 'test' in the cache 'ehcachtagCache'.

 	<%@ taglib prefix="ect" uri="http://www.siegmann.nl/ehcachetag/taglib" %>